iamstarkov/Hampi/README.md

 * Conditional comments containing `html` tag ([paul irish tip][1])
 * Customizable `title` format
 * Customizable `date` format
+* Possibility to add google/yandex verification codes, author's codes;
 * Add microformates syntax
-* Add `build in` possibility to add google/yandex verification codes, author's codes and google analytics, yandex.metrics;
 * Add posibillity to config which post types to output, and which not.
 * Short link to the each post
 * Possibility to show/hide posttype icons per post